Skip to main content

 No-Fault Insurance

 In states that have "no-fault insurance" laws, there is a reduced chance of litigation.
-In these states, your own insurer is required to pay for your personal injuries up to the policy limit unless the accidents involved drugs, alcohol, or criminal behavior on your part.
-This doesn't necessarily eliminate all claims.
+In these states, your own insurer must pay for your personal injuries up to the policy limit unless the motor vehicle accident involved:

-If your insurer refuses to pay, you may have to sue them for acting in bad faith, but, by providing a streamlined method to receive compensation and eliminating argument about fault, no-fault insurance does reduce the number of car accident lawsuits.
+If your insurer refuses to pay, you may have to sue them for acting in bad faith.
+But by providing a streamlined method to receive compensation and eliminating arguments about fault, no-fault insurance does reduce the number of car accident lawsuits.

 The no-fault process sets thresholds beyond which a lawsuit is still permitted.
 There are two kinds of thresholds set by states:

-1. Monetary Threshold States - Only accidents where the medical expenses pass a specified threshold can proceed to lawsuit.
+1. Monetary Threshold States — Only accidents where medical expenses pass a specified threshold can proceed to a lawsuit.

-2. Verbal Threshold States - Only accidents that result in specified categories of serious injuries can proceed to lawsuit.
+2. Verbal Threshold States — Only accidents that result in specified categories of serious injuries can proceed to a lawsuit.
+These can include wrongful death, catastrophic injuries, or injuries that cause permanent disfigurement or disability.

-Some states have both a monetary and a verbal threshold that need to be met before a lawsuit can be filed.
+Some states have both a monetary and a verbal threshold that needs to be met before filing a lawsuit.

 Negligence

-In states where no-fault is inapplicable, or where thresholds have been met, car accident lawsuits are almost always based upon a theory of negligence.
+In states where no-fault laws are inapplicable or where thresholds have been met, car accident cases are almost always based upon a theory of negligence.
 Negligence occurs when a person who owes a duty of care to another person acts in a careless manner, and their actions, or failure to act, result in an injury to someone else.

-All drivers have a duty to follow the rules of the road, drive at a reasonable speed, keep their car in good repair, and pay attention to their surroundings.
-Driving while intoxicated or under the influence of drugs and violating rules of the road may raise a presumption of negligence.
+All drivers have a duty to follow the rules of the road, drive at a reasonable speed, keep their cars in good repair, and pay attention to their surroundings.
+Driving while intoxicated or under the influence of drugs and violating rules of the road may raise a presumption of negligence in personal injury cases.

 Contributory and Comparative Negligence